aukraine/geolocation_api/README.md

 > - used `Pundit` gem to authorise users permissions.
 > - used `JWT` gem to authentication users.
 > - created simple `login` endpoint to authenticate current user by JWT.
+>   - in `Postman` collection implemented smart request based via **JS** pre-request script to **login** in API from outside, receive JWT token, store in PM variable and automatically use it in all other endpoints for providing ability to make all endpoints secure, not available to public.

 **7. Validation and Error Handling:**
 > - added default Rails validation on model layer via creating own validators.